ClementV78/SummarAI/readme.md

 2. Enter your OpenAI API key and click "Save API Key".

-3. Click "Open Summarize Frame" to open the summarization frame.
+3. Click "Open SummarAI Side Panel" to open the summarization panel.

-4. Enter your custom prompt and the maximum number of tokens for the summary.
+4. In the side panel, enter your custom prompt, the maximum number of tokens, and select a model.

 5. Click "Summarize" to start the summarization process.

-6. View the summary and logs in the summarization frame.
+6. View the summary and logs in the side panel.

 ## Contributing